zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

    ![](./images/open.png)

 ## **Task 2:** Create an Instance of Visual Builder Studio
-Provision a service instance of Visual Builder Studio to build and deploy your web app.
+Provision a service instance of Visual Builder Studio to develop and deploy your web app.
 You can create only one Visual Builder Studio instance in an Oracle Cloud account.
 Before you attempt to create an instance, make sure there's no existing Visual Builder Studio instance in your account.

 1. Navigate back to your Cloud Console and click the menu in the upper left corner, click **OCI Classic Services**, then select **Developer**.